MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 When you submit your extension to [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), you must indicate whether your extension displays content that should be marked "Mature".
 When determining the rating for your extension, consider all the content in your app, including user generated content and ads, and to the content that your extension links.
 If you indicate that your extension doesn't contain any "Mature" content, you are responsible for maintaining the accuracy of this rating.

-Regardless of the rating given to your extension, it must still adhere to all the content requirements of Microsoft Edge Add-ons Developer policies.
+Regardless of the rating given to your extension, it must still adhere to all the content requirements of the Microsoft Edge Add-ons store developer policies.

 ###### 2.12.2 Ratings change